Last Updated on January 5, 2021 by Lori

-Trust me – the views of these magnificent trees will not be a disappointment!
+Trust me – these magnificent trees will not be a disappointment!
 There are the traditional places to view them which are very crowded during this time but we found a less crowded area that I want to share with you where the trees are just as beautiful!

 I always seem to miss it each year – until this year.